antinatura/antinatura.github.io/uni/index.md

 ### CMP 201 – Data Structures and Algorithms 1

-**Description:** Introduction to the standard data structures and algorithms that form the core of algorithmic thought in computer science, and the idea of reasoning about the behaviour and performance of a computer program.
+**Description:** Looks at the standard data structures and algorithms that form the core of algorithmic thought in computer science, and the idea of reasoning about the behaviour and performance of a computer program.

 **Coursework:**
 - Weekly quizzes